ZachC2003/Financial_Stock_Platform/README.md

 - Verify the stock server is running when in real mode
 - For missing data, the application will fall back to mock data or display appropriate messages

+## Free Tier Limitations

+The free tier version of this platform has the following limitations:

+- **Limited Ticker Support**: Only the following stock tickers are available in the free tier:
+  - AAPL (Apple)
+  - GOOGL (Alphabet/Google)
+  - MSFT (Microsoft)
+  - NVDA (NVIDIA)
+  - TSLA (Tesla)
+- To analyze other stocks, you'll need to upgrade to a paid tier for the api keys

 ## Step-by-Step Process Flow

 Here's a detailed walkthrough of how data flows through the system when a user enters a stock ticker: